MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-portal-authentication.md

 Deleting a provider deletes your provider configuration for the selected provider type, and the provider becomes available again for configuration.

 > [!NOTE]
-> When you delete a provider, only the portal configuration for the provider is deleted.
+> When you delete a provider, only the configuration for the provider is deleted.
 For example, if you delete the LinkedIn provider, your LinkedIn app and app configuration remain intact.
-Similarly, if you delete an Azure AD B2C provider, only the portal configuration is deleted; the Azure tenant configuration for this provider won't change.
+Similarly, if you delete an Azure AD B2C provider, only the configuration is deleted; the Azure tenant configuration for this provider won't change.

-### Error caused by deleting and re-creating a portal
+### Error caused by deleting and re-creating a website

-If you delete and re-create your portal, users might receive the following error when signing in.
-When this issue happens, update the portal's identity provider configuration correctly.
+If you delete and re-create your Power Pages site, users might receive the following error when signing in.
+When this issue happens, update the website's identity provider configuration correctly.

 `Sorry, but we're having trouble signing you in.`